topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

 Organizing icons into folders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is possible to organize the icons in the waypoint icons screen just like you do with waypoints and routes.
+It is possible to move the icons in the waypoint icons screen to folders.
+This is just like with waypoints and routes.
 In this way you can keep the waypoint icons organized.

 Press 'More > Create folder' to create a new folder.
 To move waypoint icons into a folder press 'More > Select' and select the desired waypoints.
 Then press the folder icon in the bottom to open a folder tree.
 Select the folder to move the selected icons to the desired folder.